Helsinki Airport station

 Helsinki Airport station (Lentoaseman rautatieasema, Flygplatsens järnvägsstation) is a Helsinki commuter rail station located at Helsinki Airport in Vantaa, Finland.

 Helsinki Airport station is on the Ring Rail Line, located between the stations of Aviapolis and Leinelä.
 It is the world's northernmost underground railway station.

 History

-Although the Ring Rail Line opened on 1 July 2015, the airport railway station opened only on 10 July 2015, and only the Tietotie exit was accessible at this time.
-Because the exit was the one farther away from the terminal, a temporary shuttle bus was operated until the elevators for the passenger terminal-side exit were completed in December 2015.
+Although the Ring Rail Line opened on 1 July 2015, the airport railway station opened a few days later on 10 July 2015, and only the Tietotie exit was accessible at this time.
+Since the exit was the one further away from the terminal, a temporary shuttle bus was operated until the elevators for the passenger terminal-side exit were completed in December 2015.
 The escalators for the terminal-side exit were finally brought into use on 17 March 2016.

 Future proposals

 As part of ongoing plans for high-speed rail in Finland, Helsinki Airport station would be linked to Helsinki Central via a direct tunnel (a project known as Lentorata), surfacing at Kerava and continuing to Tampere Central, at an estimated cost of €5.5 billion.

 Proposals exist to connect Kouvola railway station to Helsinki via a new 106 km line, Itärata (Eastrail), through Porvoo and Helsinki Airport station.